 We recognise the student population can have both positive and negative impacts on their local community.
 The Neighbourhood Helpline helps us work with residents to address issues that may arise.

 The University of Leeds works in partnership with the city’s other higher education institutions, the Leeds City Council Antisocial Behaviour Team and West Yorkshire Police.
 We aim to engage with neighbouring communities, help our students to foster positive behaviour, and address potential negative effects on the wider community through education alongside disciplinary and enforcement action.

-It’s available to all residents of Leeds to report any neighbourhood issues involving our students so that we can take action and change any nuisance behaviour.
+The universities jointly run the Leeds Universities and Colleges Neighbourhood Helpline service.
+This is available to all residents of Leeds to report neighbourhood issues involving students, to help us identify and change nuisance behaviour.

 - Call us (24hr voicemail service): 0113 343 1064

 The Neighbourhood Helpline aims to respond to emails and calls within 48 hours, but this may be longer during busy periods and at weekends or holidays.

 Details of complaints are shared between Helpline partners to help identify students living in the properties concerned.
 The relevant university or college will then take appropriate action in line with their own governance and policies.

 Where University of Leeds students have been identified as being involved in a complaint, we follow a four stage process.
 As part of the process we classify the severity of the complaint to decide whether educational or disciplinary action is most appropriate.
 Where necessary a referral to the University’s General Disciplinary Regulations will be made, where the outcomes can include official warnings, fines, suspensions and expulsion from the University.